 COMMENTARY: Public Act 14-120, "An Act Concerning Adoption of the Connecticut Code of Evidence by the Supreme Court," authorized the Supreme Court to adopt the Code of Evidence and established the Code of Evidence Oversight Committee of the Supreme Court.
 That committee makes recommendations directly to the Supreme Court and reports annually to the legislature concerning changes to the Code of Evidence.
-The proposed revisions comport with the Public Act.
+The revisions to this section comport with the Public Act.